jakecarlberg/E-commerce-webpage/README.md

 source venv/bin/activate
 ```

-For Windows with CMD use:
+For Windows with CMD, use:
 ```bash
 .\venv\Scripts\activate.bat
 ```